Generic selectors

 How many tortoise species are there?

-Depending on who you ask, there are between 49 and 54 known tortoise species in the world.
-Southern Africa is home to the greatest diversity of species on the planet, although you can find these captivating animals on five different continents.
+Depending on which taxonomic authority you follow, there are between 49 and 54 known tortoise species worldwide.
+Southern Africa has the greatest species diversity, but tortoises are found on five continents.

 Are there any tortoises native to North America?